Dr. Kenneth Swetland

 He also worked as a psychotherapist for 12 years at Gordon-Conwell Counseling Center, Health Integration Services in Peabody, MA, and Willowdale Center for Psychological Services in Hamilton, MA.

 Dr. Swetland is a member of the Evangelical Homiletics Society and the Association for Case Teaching.
 From 1989-91, he was the editor of the Journal for Case Teaching.
-He currently serves on the task force for the Association of Theological Schools to evaluate M.Div. standards for ATS schools.
-He continues to teach in Eastern European seminaries and is interested in helping European seminaries in their development.
+He served on the Commission on Accrediting for the Association of Theological School from 2000-2006, and was the chair of several site visitation teams for the ATS in evaluating seminaries in the accrediation and re-accrediation process.
+Long interested in Eastern European seminaries, he has taught at several schools overseas and has consulted in their on going developement.

-Dr. Swetland’s scholarly interests include marriage problems pastors face in their churches and issues in pastoral ministry.
+Dr. Swetland’s scholarly helping pastors and churches dealing with difficult issues.
 His counseling expertise lies in personal growth, stress and conflict management, and marital therapy.
 The use of case studies in ministry and counseling is a focus of his teaching.

 Dr. Swetland’s personal interests include gardening, reading, classical music and traveling to Europe.
-He and his wife, Anne, make their home in South Hamilton.
+He and his wife, Anne, make their home in Ipswich, MA.
 They have two grown sons and four grandchildren.